drhsqlite/fossil-mirror/www/caps/index.md

 “nobody” user category’s caps which default to **[g][g][j][j][o][o][r][r][z][z]**: clone the repo, read the wiki, check-out files via the web UI, view tickets, and pull version archives.
-The defaults are suited to random passers-by on a typical FOSS project’s public web site and its code repository.
+This default is suited to random passers-by on a typical FOSS project’s public web site and its code repository.

 Users who [prove they are not a bot][bot] by logging in — even if only